One dose or two? study aims to ease pain for people on methadone

 Summary

-This study looks at whether taking methadone once or twice a day is better for managing both chronic pain and opioid use disorder.
-About 150 adults currently on methadone will be randomly assigned to one of two dosing schedules.
-Researchers will track changes in pain levels and pain tolerance over 12 weeks to find the most effective approach.
+This study looks at whether taking methadone once a day or twice a day works better for people who have both chronic pain and opioid use disorder.
+About 150 adults currently on methadone treatment will be randomly assigned to one of the two dosing schedules.
+Researchers will track pain levels and tolerance over 12 weeks to find the best approach.

 Disclaimer